brandonecraig/messenger/README.md

 of the message and timestamps.

 At first I considered including a Users class.
 After considering the requirements I decided to forgo users for now.
-All of the requirement functionality can be accomplished without a Users class.
-Additionally, including a User class that only included one field (username) would lead to an N+1 when trying to return the usernames within the messages json payload and would require additional logic to preload those usernames before returning the payload.
-For now that doesn't seem necessary so I went with the simpler option of storing the username as the sender and recipient on message.
+All of the required functionality can be accomplished without a Users class.
+Additionally, including a User class that only included one field (username) would lead to an N+1 when trying to serialize the usernames within the messages json payload and would require additional logic to preload those usernames before returning the payload.
+For now that doesn't seem necessary so I went with the simpler option of storing the usernames as the sender and recipient on message.

 1. A short text message can be sent from one user (the sender) to another (the recipient).